andrewchungxam/2019MiddlewareBotTemplate/README.md

 Look in the Middleware folder - TemplateMiddleware and TemplateMiddleware2.cs.
 The  ```await turnContext.SendActivityAsync($"ABC ");``` are commented out so these files are mostly inert.
 You can uncomment these statements to see how it interact with the rest of the Middleware / Bot.

 The main meat of the sample is in TemplateMiddleware3.cs.
 There are 4 experiments.
-Manage the comments so that you only have 1 experiment running at a time.
+Manage the commenting/uncommenting of code so that you only have 1 experiment running at a time.

 Each experiment has instructions on pinning variables in Visual Studio.
 This will help you see what variables/values are flowing through your code.  https://blogs.msdn.microsoft.com/benwilli/2015/04/08/visual-studio-tip-2-pin-your-data-tips/

 #### Run Experiment 1
+Uncomment Experiment 1 - run the project.
+What changed about the sent messages?

 Do you notice anything about outputs that are sent?
 Set a breakpoint before and after ```await nextSend();``` and pay attention the sequence of sent messages as it relates to the ```await nextSend();``` The idea of this is to realize how / when the following code is run:
 ```
 //WHEN DOES THIS HAPPEN?